Evaluating Search Engines and Large Language Models for Answering Health Questions: Discussion

 We are aware that our study presents some limitations.
 For instance, the automatic extraction of answers from specific passages for evaluating search engines can be prone to error.
-However, the passage retrieval stage and the reading comprehension stage were both based on state-of-the-art technologies that were effectively tested elsewhere.
+However, the passage retrieval and reading comprehension stages were based on state-of-the-art technologies that were effectively tested elsewhere (see Methods).
 We do not claim that the process is error-free but we are confident about the robustness of the trends found.
 In any case, in the near future we intend to further validate these findings by involving human evaluators to manually annotate the correctness of the search results.
-This is however a costly process that is not exempt from problems.
-Moreover, our current experiments did not consider the effect of personalisation.
-Retrieval results are known to be dependent on multiple user factors (e.g., geolocalization, user preferences, etc) and, thus, it will be important to study the relative quality of the medical responses taking into account geographical factors or other user-dependent variables.
+This is, however, a costly process that is not exempt from problems.
+Moreover, our current experiments did not consider the effect of personalization.
+Retrieval results are known to be dependent on multiple user factors (e.g., geolocalization or user preferences) and it will be important to study the relative quality of the medical responses taking into account geographical factors or other user-dependent variables.
+Related to this, it will be interesting to study the relative adoption of LLMs and SEs by different groups of the population (e.g., educated/uneducated or wealthy/low-income).
+Access to free vs. premium services provided by these platforms might represent a major factor in access to high-quality health-related information.
+We think that this adoption should be scrutinized to ensure that the health gap between vulnerable people and other segments of the population does not enlarge.

+Some research teams focused on other crucial aspects, such as readability or understandability.
+For example, Yan et al. \cite{yan2006} argued that search results should be re-ranked by descending readability and proposed several readability formulas for health and medical information retrieval.
+Related to this, Zuccon and Koopman proposed an innovative method that integrates the notion of understandability into the evaluation of retrieval systems for consumer health search \cite{zuccon2014}.
+In our study, we did not specifically analyze the understandability or readability of search results (or LLM's completions).
+These factors are known to affect user experience and we plan to extend our research to study the interaction between these two dimensions and health-related decisions.